-Not at all.
-Restrictive covenants can be placed on older properties too and the age of the covenant doesn’t necessarily affect its validity.
+Restrictive covenants do not only apply to new build homes.
+Restrictive covenants can be placed on older properties too.
+The age of the covenant doesn’t necessarily affect its validity.

-However in some cases, very old covenants are considered as unenforceable because the original landowner or builder cannot be traced, because the wording is ambiguous and therefore difficult to apply or because the covenant has become historically obsolete.
+However in some cases, very old covenants are considered unenforceable.
+This is because the original landowner or builder cannot be traced, because the wording is ambiguous and therefore difficult to apply or because the covenant has become historically obsolete.

 How do restrictive covenants affect homeowners?

 The important thing to remember about restrictive covenants is that they ‘run with the land’.
 This means that they are applicable to all future purchasers of the property and not just the original purchaser.
-If you are thinking of buying a house therefore, it is imperative that you instruct your conveyancing solicitor to examine the property deeds thoroughly and to flag up the existence of any covenants before you close the transaction as once the title deeds are signed you will be held accountable for any incurred breaches.
+If you are thinking of buying, it is imperative that you instruct your conveyancing solicitor to examine the property deeds thoroughly and to flag up any covenants before you close the transaction.
+Once the title deeds are signed, you will be held accountable for any incurred breaches.

-In addition, it is important to check where the ‘benefit of the covenant’ resides (usually with the current land owner) or whether it has passed onto another individual or private company, as they will be responsible for enforcing any breaches or answering any queries or applications.
+In addition, it is important to check where the ‘benefit of the covenant’ resides.
+This is usually with the current landowner.
+Or, whether it has passed onto another individual or private company.
+They will be responsible for enforcing any breaches or answering any queries or applications.

-Another important factor to consider before purchase is whether the value of a property could be affected going forward because, for example, the provisions of a covenant prohibit the building of an extension or other such work.
+Another important factor to consider before purchase is whether the value of a property could be affected going forward.
+This might be the case with a covenant that prohibits the building of an extension or other such work.
 In some cases, mortgage lenders can refuse to lend on properties where a covenant is deemed to adversely affect future saleability.